 Your vote is important regardless of the number of shares you own.
-We urge you to sign, date and mail the enclosed proxy card or authorize your proxy as soon as possible even if you currently plan to attend the Annual Meeting.
+We urge you to sign, date and mail the enclosed proxy card or authorize your proxy by telephone or Internet by following the instructions on the enclosed proxy card as soon as possible even if you currently plan to attend the Annual Meeting.
 This will not prevent you from voting in person but will assure that your vote is counted if you are unable to attend the meeting.